Cessna 162 Skycatcher: Development

 Cessna had announced its intentions to study the feasibility of developing and producing an LSA on 6 June 2006.
 The concept design was unveiled on 24 July 2006 at EAA AirVenture Oshkosh as the Cessna LSA (also referred to as the Cessna Sport), via a marketing study of the feasibility of producing an aircraft compliant with the U.S. Federal Aviation Administration's new Light-Sport Aircraft category.

 On 13 October 2006, nine months after launching the program, the concept prototype aircraft, registered N158CS, first flew, departing McConnell Air Force Base for Wichita's Mid-Continent Airport and reaching a speed of 110 kn.
 Cessna formally launched the Skycatcher program 10 July 2007, following with a press event on 22 July 2007 at EAA AirVenture Oshkosh that unveiled a full-scale mockup and details about the planned production version.
+At that event, Cessna posted a price of $109,500, and reportedly secured 720 orders by the end of the event (claiming 1000 orders a year later).

 The conforming prototype had its first flight on 8 March 2008, and the first initial production configuration aircraft flew on 5 May 2008.

+Power was from the 100 hp Continental O-200D, a piston engine with a fixed-pitch propeller.
+The 162 was equipped and approved for day and night VFR.
+Avionics were the Garmin G300 suite.

 The company carried out testing of the aircraft beyond the ASTM Light Sport Aircraft requirements, including ground vibration testing and a full airframe fatigue test program on a production aircraft.
 In July 2009, Cessna announced that the 162 had completed flight testing to ASTM standards.
+However, two prototypes were lost in unrecoverable spins during flight testing (pilots surviving).